Welcome to my online home.

 My name is Steve Holmes.

-I am Senior Lecturer in Theology at the University of St Andrews, where I have worked for the past ten years.
+I am Head of the School of Divinity (and Principal of St Mary’s College) at the University of St Andrews, where I have worked for the past fourteen years.

 I am a Baptist Minister, and presently on the leadership team of St Andrews Baptist Church.